Mraprguild/Short.io-simple-url-shortner/README.md

 # Steps to Create the Web App
 #Sign Up for Short.io API:

-Go to Short.io and create an account.
+Go to <herf short.io/and create an account.

 Obtain your API key from the dashboard.